agormp/sumt/README.md

 * Output:
 	* File containing consensus tree with clade support values (= frequency of bipartition in input trees)
 	* The file also contains a second consensus tree where branch labels = bipartition IDs, which can be used for interpreting bipartition file below.
 	* File containing list of bipartitions present in input trees, along with mean and variance of corresponding branch lengths.
+Thi list includes both bipartitions that correspond to branches in consensus tree, and bipartitions not included in that tree (typically because their frequency was below 50%).
 	* (Optionally) File containing list of observed tree topologies with posterior and cumulated probabilities
 	* (Optionally) Progress indication is written to screen
-* Reasonably fast and light on memory usage: 100,000 trees with 41 leaves processed in 1:18 (m:s), using max 4.9 GB memory on 2019 MacBook (99,034 topologies, 5,218 bipartitions)
+* Optimized for speed and memory usage:
+	* 100,000 trees with 41 leaves processed in 1:15 (m:s), using max 55 MB memory on 2019 MacBook (5,218 distinct bipartitions seen)
+	* Same file processed in 1:23 (m:s), using max 4.5 GB memory when also keeping track of topologies (99,034 distinct topologies seen)
 * Option to discard fraction of trees as burn-in (for Bayesian analyses)
-* Option to compute average standard deviation of split frequencies (ASDSF) when multiple input files are given.
+* Option to compute average standard deviation of split frequencies when multiple input files are given.
 This can be used as a measure of convergence of Bayesian analyses, assuming that different files represent independent MCMC samples.
 * Option to include all compatible bipartitions in consensus tree (in addition to those that are present in more than 50% of input trees).
 * Option to root consensus tree on outgroup or using midpoint rooting.
 * Option to assign specific weights to different input files.